gcallah/BookReviews/hume.md

 like the roots and branches of a majestic tree" (3).
 (And about that
 metaphor: What is the distinction between those tenets that spread like roots and those that spread like branches?
 If the branches are his successors, do the roots represent his ideas spreading to his *predeccessors*?)

-The authors see Hume prefiguring both Karl Marx and Max Weber.
+To this reviewer, such praise seems to be more suited to a hagiography than an intellectual biography.

 In making the case for Hume’s support for European minorities, the authors write: